 Here, clinical, parasitological and immunological parameters in immunocompetent people with symptomatic NCC under standard antihelminthic treatment will be investigated.
 This will help to adjust treatment recommendations.

-Establishment of an experimental pig model for T. solium cysticercosis in Zambia (Research tasks 3)
+Establishment of an experimental pig model for T. solium cysticercosis in Zambia (Research task 3)

 The establishment of a reproducible T. solium experimental pig model in Zambia will foster the study of the biology and the pathogenesis of porcine cysticercosis which will help to guide further research in human disease.